Tracking retention and measuring churn on a regular basis is vital for a SaaS business to succeed.

 The financial benefit of repeat custom is huge, and if you’re a regular reader here, you’ll know I’m about to trot out my favorite statistic… yep!
 It costs five times more to gain a new customer than it does to retain a current one.

-But how do successful SaaS organizations measure retention and what on earth do they with the results, I hear you cry?
+But how do successful SaaS organizations measure retention and what on earth do they do with the results, I hear you cry.

 Well, we surveyed 100 SaaS pros to find out how they track, review and utilize retention and churn metrics, and here are the results.